Akhilnair1306/Contact1/README.md

    The backend server will run on `http://localhost:5000`.

-    **Note:** I have used MongoDb Compass for data storing Atlas could also be used.
+    **Note:** I have used MongoDb Compass for data storing MongoDb Atlas could also be used.

 ### Database Schema